king-world/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Creating a file with \*\\'"Best School"\'\*$\?******:) as the exact name
 ---
 8-cwd_state creates a file and inputs into that file the output from ls -la command
+---
+Duplicating the last line of the iacta file